Layer-7 Governance Infrastructure Is Live

 Documentation

 Layer-7 defines a repeatable governance architecture model that is system-agnostic, infrastructure-level, policy-aware, authority-mapped, and audit-traceable.
-The objective is not to create another dashboard — the objective is to formalize governability as a required architectural layer in unified AI systems.
+The objective is not another dashboard.
+The objective is to formalize governability as a required architectural layer in unified AI systems.

 As multi-agent systems become operational, governance cannot remain external.
 It must be embedded structurally.
-Layer-7 formalizes that requirement and provides a clear blueprint for implementation.
+Corevexa is building that control layer now.